UK Stocks-Factors to watch on April 9

 * The UK blue chip index closed down 0.4 percent at 6,937.41 points on Wednesday.

-* UK ELECTION: Before Britain's May 7 election, the opposition Labour Party has a one percentage point lead over Prime Minister David Cameron's Conservatives, according to a YouGov poll for The Sun newspaper.
+* UK ELECTION: Ahead of Britain's May 7 election, the opposition Labour Party has a one percentage point lead over Prime Minister David Cameron's Conservatives, according to a YouGov poll for The Sun newspaper.

 * COPPER: London copper slipped on Thursday as traders eyed minutes from the latest Federal Reserve meeting that signalled a June rate rise may still be on the table, which lifted the dollar and dented the allure of commodities.

-* OIL: Oil prices rose more than a percent on Thursday, regaining some of its 6 percent slump from the previous session, which came after reports of an increase in U.S. crude inventories and record Saudi output, although analysts said sentiment remained bearish.
+* OIL: Oil prices rose more than a percent on Thursday, clawing back a part of the 6 percent slump in the previous session that was triggered by a shock jump in U.S. crude inventories and record Saudi output, although analysts said sentiment remained bearish.

 TODAY'S UK PAPERS